A. Paul presents to the leaders of the church in Jerusalem the gospel of grace revealed to him by Jesus.

 · It was good for the Gentile believers in Antioch, because their faith and liberty in Jesus was strengthened.

-e.
-All this good came, but only because Paul was willing to do something totally right, but uncomfortable.
+iii.
+All this good came, but only because Paul was willing to do something that was totally right, but extremely uncomfortable.
 Peter was willing to do that too, when he admitted he was wrong.
-Peter and Paul were willing to sacrifice their comfort zone for what was right; are we?
+Peter and Paul were willing to sacrifice their comfort zone for what was right.